Get Pre-Approved For Your Car Loan Apply Now

 In this circumstance, the cash rebate works out better than 0% financing.
 If there's a trade-in or down payment, you should factor these into your calculations as well.

 Furthermore, this example does not factor in car sales tax, but it's worth remembering that the rebate not only decreases the amount of interest you ultimately pay, but also how much tax you will pay on the total amount financed.
+If you have a trade in vehicle that can also decrease the amount of tax you need to pay as it lowers the total amount owed.

 Other reasons why 0% finance might not be the best offer

 While the 0% APR promotion is usually the most attractive at first glance, there are multiple reasons why you shouldn't jump at the first offer that comes along.
+Below are a few reasons why you might steer clear of a 0% financing offer:

 Your options are limited